MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Experimental Setups

 \subsection{Prompts}

-We design three categories of prompts to elicit culturally grounded responses from language models: \textbf{explicit contextualized prompts}, where the cultural background is explicitly (e.g. ``about a person from Spain''), \textbf{implicit contextualized prompts} (e.g. ``about Juan'', where ``Juan'' is a popular name in Spain) and the \textbf{neutral prompts} with no mention of nationality, ethnicity, or location, allowing us to assess cultural preferences expressed by the model without direct cues.
+We design three categories of prompts to elicit culturally grounded responses from language models: \textbf{explicit contextualized prompts}, where the cultural background is explicitly mentioned (e.g. ``about a person from Spain''), \textbf{implicit contextualized prompts}, where a culturally associated name is mentioned (e.g. ``about Juan'', where ``Juan'' is a popular name in Spain) and the \textbf{neutral prompts} with no mention of nationality, ethnicity, or location, allowing us to assess cultural preferences expressed by the model without direct cues.
 Table~\ref{tab:food_prompts} provides examples of contextualized and neutral prompt templates.

 All prompts are constructed across six topics: \textit{food}, \textit{beverages}, \textit{clothing}, \textit{books}, \textit{music}, and \textit{transportation}.
 These categories were chosen because they reflect culturally meaningful yet concrete aspects of daily life that are comparable across languages.